Hamilton County is named for Alexander Hamilton, who was a revolutionary soldier and the first Secretary of the Treasury from 1789 to 1795.

 County Courthouse – McLeansboro

 Location: 100 South Jackson Street / Main Street

 Style: Art Deco

 Architect: William R McCoy

 Contractor: E A Brunson Construction Company

-Description: The building faces north and is a two story buff colored brick structure.
-The building is located on landscaped grounds in the center of McLeansboro.
+Description: The building faces north and is a two story buff colored brick and concrete structure.
+The building is located on spacious landscaped grounds in the center of McLeansboro.
 In the center of each side of the square building is a protruding brick portico over a doorway on the first story and with gray colored stone trim over the doorway and over the windows on the second story.
-The base of the building is gray stone.
+The base of the building is gray colored stone.
 The roof line is flat.
+The building houses the County Circuit Court of the 2nd Judicial Circuit.
 The building was constructed under the Federal Emergency Administration of Public Works.